logiclrd/FacebookExpandAll/README.md

 In an open Facebook tab showing the comment thread in question, click on the bookmark created during installation.
 This should temporarily pop up a small blue overlay that provides a running status update as to what it is doing.
 When it has finished, the overlay disappears after a short delay.

+## Updating

+To install a newer version of the bookmarklet, you can simply delete and recreate the bookmark, but you can also edit the bookmark and copy/paste the bookmarklet URL from the build output into the "URL" field of the bookmark.

 ## Building

 The source code in the repository is fully-expanded for ease of reading & manipulation, but this would result in an exceedingly large bookmarklet URL.
 As such, the project is supplied with a `Makefile` which uses `uglify-js` to minify & compress the code as much as possible, turning it into a single line in the process.